Mount Tarampa, Queensland: Geography

-Lockyer Creek forms the southern and eastern boundary of the locality.
-Although the locality is predominantly flat farming land, there is a local prominence (also called Mount Tarampa) of 150 metres in the southern part of the locality.
+Lockyer Creek delineates the southern and eastern borders of Mount Tarampa.
+The region is primarily characterized by flat agricultural land, with the exception of a hill of 150 metres in elevation, also known as Mount Tarampa, situated in the southern portion of the area.

 History

 Mount Tarampa Provisional School opened on 23 July 1906, becoming Mount Tarampa State School on 1 January 1909.